stockweell/stockweell/README.md

-- 👋 Hi, I’m @stockweell
+- 👋 Hi, I’m @stockweell!
+I'm a programmer from Costa Rica!
 - 👀 I’m interested in programing
 - 🌱 I’m a System  engineer
 - 💞️ I’m looking to collaborate and improve my code skills